HWeber-tech/emp_proving_ground_v1/docs/reports/CLEANUP_REPORT.md

 Notes
 - PatternMemory in thinking remains as a distinct long-term memory implementation; only the MemoryEntry name is unified under sentient where that specific dataclass was duplicated.
-- 2025-10-08 update: legacy thinking shims now emit `ModuleNotFoundError` guidance with guardrail coverage so cleanup automation treats the shim backlog as closed instead of silently re-exporting canonical classes.
+- 2025-10-08 update: legacy thinking shims have been deleted entirely and guardrail tests ensure the retired import paths remain unavailable, keeping the cleanup backlog closed.

 ## Resolved Duplicates — Batch 8 (Strategy testing, 2025-08-11)